-El Salvador is stepping up usage of crypto with the implementation of some 200 bitcoin ATMs.
-In essence, the majority of crypto usage is in transacting and sending money, which can be expensive and time consuming via traditional banks.
+El Salvador is stepping up the usage of Bitcoin with the implementation of some 200 bitcoin ATMs.
+In essence, the majority of crypto usage is in transacting and sending money, which can be expensive and time-consuming via traditional banks.
 Using crypto to send and receive money, especially smaller amounts, is a pattern of daily life, particularly for middle and lower-income residents.

-There appears to be no restrictions or taxes on gifting crypto.
+There appear to be no restrictions or taxes on gifting crypto.

 By making bitcoin legal tender, El Salvador has legitimized it and other cryptocurrencies in a big way.
 Nearly all countries recognize cryptocurrency as a form of exchange token, property, or asset class, with countless subclassifications for various coins and tokens.
 The government of El Salvador has hailed crypto as the future of money, though the emergence of a central bank digital currencies (CBDC) may complicate matters.
 El Salvador is also one of a number of countries that use the US Dollar as its official currency, so the move to bitcoin is a step into uncharted waters.

-If you are a long-term resident of El Salvador you are deemed a permanent resident for tax purposes.
-Should you move and become resident, your tax affairs will come under the jurisdiction of your country of residence.
+If you are a long-term resident of El Salvador you are deemed to be a permanent resident for tax purposes.
+Should you move and become a resident, your tax affairs will come under the jurisdiction of your country of residence.

 One of the most publicized and prohibitive costs of mining is the electricity the activity consumes.
 El Salvador, in its keenness for all things crypto, has plans to promote mining through the use of inexhaustible power sourced from volcanic energy.
 It sounds like a sci-fi plot but LaGeosSV, the state-owned geothermal electric company, is planning to offer facilities for bitcoin mining using 100% renewable and clean energy from volcanoes.

 Bitcoin and crypto financial services in El Salvador